sylk80/tictactoe_team/NOTES.md

 Then the first round of the game is printed

-# Tech Debt
+# Pomodoro 8

--   use test.each instead of separate test in `game.test.js`
--   use `Before` in BDD tests to initialise `Game()`
--   mocking of Math.random used in both BDD and Unit tests (could be made reusable)
--   make Math.random mock values constants
+Driver: Julian
+Navigator: Szilvia, Balázs

+-   ✅ Create unit test - "Player X:" message is printed
+-   ✅ Run unit test red phase
+-   modify code of origin
+-   Run unit test green phase
+-   Refactor code - create Player class - for message is as well